NitsanBaleli/NitsanBaleli.github.io/_posts/2014-03-28-Sass-introduction.md

 ---

 Sass supports many nice features such as:
-Variables, Loops, Includes, Color and String opertaions as well as Math opertaions.
+Variables, Loops, Includes, Color and String operations as well as Math operations.

 See the [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html) for a clear list of all you can do.